thirtythreeforty/neolink/docs/unix_setup.md

     gst-plugins-bad \
     gst-plugins-good \

-  # You will need this from aur, install yay first
+  # You will need this from AUR, and therefore need to install
+  # yay first (see below if you haven't done this yet)
   sudo yay -S \
     gst-rtsp-server
   ```